inkdropapp/docs-old/src/pages/manual/plugin-word-count.md

 Let's look at the 4 lines we've added.
 First we set a `words` to `0` by calling `setState` method.
-Second we get a state of the [editor store](/reference/editor-store) by calling `inkdrop.flux.getStore('editor').getState()`.
+Second we get the contents of the current note by calling `inkdrop.activeEditor.cm.doc.getValue()`.

-Next we get the number of words by looking into `editorState.document.body`, then splitting that text on whitespace with a regular expression and then getting the length of that array.
+Next we get the number of words by splitting the contents of the current note on whitespace with a regular expression and then getting the length of that array.

 Finally, we tell our message dialog to update the word count it displays by calling the `setState()` method on our dialog and then showing the modal again.
 Let's add a code to display the word count through the `render` method of our `lib/wordcount-message-dialog.js` file: